Time: Relativistic versus Newtonian

 The animations visualise the different treatments of time in the Newtonian and the relativistic descriptions.
 At the heart of these differences are the Galilean and Lorentz transformations applicable in the Newtonian and relativistic theories, respectively.
 In the figures, the vertical direction indicates time.
 The horizontal direction indicates distance (only one spatial dimension is taken into account), and the thick dashed curve is the spacetime trajectory ("world line") of the observer.
 The small dots indicate specific (past and future) events in spacetime.
 The slope of the world line (deviation from being vertical) gives the relative velocity to the observer.
-Note how in both pictures the view of spacetime changes when the observer accelerates.

 In the Newtonian description these changes are such that time is absolute: the movements of the observer do not influence whether an event occurs in the 'now' (i.e., whether an event passes the horizontal line through the observer).
 However, in the relativistic description the observability of events is absolute: the movements of the observer do not influence whether an event passes the "light cone" of the observer.
 Notice that with the change from a Newtonian to a relativistic description, the concept of absolute time is no longer applicable: events move up and down in the figure depending on the acceleration of the observer.

-Arrow

-Time appears to have a direction – the past lies behind, fixed and immutable, while the future lies ahead and is not necessarily fixed.
-Yet for the most part, the laws of physics do not specify an arrow of time, and allow any process to proceed both forward and in reverse.
-This is generally a consequence of time being modelled by a parameter in the system being analysed, where there is no "proper time": the direction of the arrow of time is sometimes arbitrary.
-Examples of this include the cosmological arrow of time, which points away from the Big Bang, CPT symmetry, and the radiative arrow of time, caused by light only travelling forwards in time (see light cone).
-In particle physics, the violation of CP symmetry implies that there should be a small counterbalancing time asymmetry to preserve CPT symmetry as stated above.
-The standard description of measurement in quantum mechanics is also time asymmetric (see Measurement in quantum mechanics).
-The second law of thermodynamics states that entropy must increase over time (see Entropy).
-This can be in either direction – Brian Greene theorizes that, according to the equations, the change in entropy occurs symmetrically whether going forward or backward in time.
-So entropy tends to increase in either direction, and our current low-entropy universe is a statistical aberration, in a similar manner as tossing a coin often enough that eventually heads will result ten times in a row.
-However, this theory is not supported empirically in local experiment.